 #9 Go!
 (Season 5)

-Just before season fives final arch took shape, we fans were treated to a special origin episode showing how this small team of heroes first came together.
+Just before season fives final arc took shape, we fans were treated to a special origin episode showing how this small team of heroes first came together.
 As Star Fire flees a race of sinister aliens, she stumbles onto earth, and begins making a scene.
 She first gets the attention of Robin, followed shortly by Beast Boy and Cyborg who are both ready to fight.
 At last Raven shows up to be the mediator.
 Through a series of events, the five heroes slowly become close friends and join forces to battle the invading aliens.
 Its great stuff, and a real treat to see how so many things first took shape.
-We see Cyborg drop his signature catch faze for the first time, we see how Robin’s relation with Star Fire first took shape, and we see that Titans tower was built from a downed alien space craft.
+We see Cyborg drop his signature catch phrase for the first time, we see how Robin’s relation with Star Fire first took shape, and we see that Titans tower was built from a downed alien space craft.
 While I wish this could have been a two part event, it’s still very satisfying to see how these young heroes first came together, and the action is all pretty good.

 #8 How Long Is Forever?
 (Season 2)

 The premiere episode of season two gets things started on a very high, and even emotional note.
 At the Titans tower, it’s one of those days where the friends just can’t get along, and a tense argument breaks out.
 Star Fire, being the emotional center of the group, fears that this may be the end of their friendship as she knows it.
 Soon, during a fight with a time traveling villain, Star Fire finds herself sent to a dark and brooding future where her former friends are no longer together.
-Thus, she tries desperately to seek out her friends, go back in time and prevent this awful future from ever happening.
+Thus, she tries desperately to seek out her teammates, go back in time and prevent this awful future from ever happening.
 This episode subsequently features Robin take the form of Nightwing, the premise is great, and the finally is one of the most touching the show has to offer.

 #7 Nevermore (Season 1)